superfell/Beatbox/README.md

 ## About PyPi/Beatbox

-This version of Beatbox is not fully compatibile with the version at https://pypi.python.org/pypi/beatbox/32.1 See [issue #43](https://github.com/superfell/Beatbox/issues/43) for all the details.
+This version of Beatbox is not fully compatible with the version at https://pypi.python.org/pypi/beatbox/32.1 See [issue #43](https://github.com/superfell/Beatbox/issues/43) for all the details.